galaxyproject/training-material/Metagenomics/tutorials/MOTHUR-MiSeq-SOP.md

 1. Create a **new history** and name it "Mothur MiSeq SOP"

-2. **Import** the training data **to your history**.
+2. **Import** the training data to your history.
 There are two ways to do this.
-The easiest is using the data available from a *shared data library*, if this is not possible you can download the data yourself and upload it to your Galaxy instance.
+The easiest is using the data available from a *Shared Data Library*, if this is not possible on your Galaxy instance, you can download the data yourself and upload it to your Galaxy instance.
  - From data library:
-    - Navigate to the shared data library named *Galaxy training: Metagenomics with Mothur - MiSeq SOP* and import all fastq files you encounter there.
+    - Navigate to the shared data library named *Galaxy training: Metagenomics with Mothur - MiSeq SOP* and import all files listed in the *Input Data* folder
   - From your computer:
     - obtain data directly from [here](http://www.mothur.org/w/images/d/d6/MiSeqSOPData.zip)  <!-- TODO: zenodo link-->
-    - unzip it
+    - download `inputdata.zip` and unzip it
-    - upload all fastq files to your history (40 files)
+    - upload all files to your history.

 3. Create a **paired collection**.
 Since we have paired end data, each sample consist of two seperate fastq files, one containing the forward reads, and one containing the reverse reads.
 We can recognize the pairing from the file names, which will differ only by `_R1` or `_R2` in the filename.
 We can tell Galaxy about this paired naming convention, so that our tools will know which files belong together.